 Baze, 553 U.S. at 50 (citations omitted).
-Mr. West has proffered substantial evidence worthy of d.
-Even if this Court should consider Defendants' challenge to the timeliness of Mr. West's motion in assessing the merit of Mr. West's claims, their challenge does not detract from the merits.
+Mr. West has proffered substantial evidence worthy of intensive and highly disputed assertion that Mr. West had not pursued relief in a timely manner.

+(3) Even if the Chancery Court should have considered Defendants' challenge to the timeliness of Mr. West's motion in assessing the merit of Mr. West's claims, their challenge does not detract from the merits.

-The Chancery Court correctly rejected Defendants' invitation to consider their actintensive and highly disputed assertion that Mr. West had not pursued relief in a timely manner.
+The Chancery Court correctly rejected Defendants' invitation to consider their act-

+See, infra at fn.3.
 The court said: